delan75/I-fixit/DEPLOYMENT.md

    - Verify database credentials in .env
    - Check database server status
    - Ensure database user has correct permissions

+5. **Deployment Failures**:
+   - **"Project directory is not a git repository"**: Ensure the GitHub Actions workflow is using the correct repository URL
+   - **"Failed to connect to FTP server"**: Verify FTP credentials in GitHub Secrets
+   - **"Permission denied"**: Check that the FTP user has write permissions to the target directory
+   - **"File not found"**: Ensure all paths in the deployment script are correct
+   - **"Index.php not found"**: Verify that the public directory contents are being copied correctly

 ### Recovery Procedures